codemagic-ci-cd/codemagic-docs/content/variables/using-environment-variables.md

 ## Accessing self-defined variables across the workflow

 By default, if you define an environment variable inside your script, you can only use it within the script itself.
-However, it is possible to modify your script to use the variables in other parts of the workflow.
+However, it is possible to modify your script to use the variables in subsequent parts of your workflow.

-You can do this by writing a `"KEY=value"` pair to the `$CM_ENV` environment variable.
+You can do this by writing a `"KEY=value"` pair to the `CM_ENV` environment file. `CM_ENV` can contain multiple environment variables separated by newlines.
+Instructions on how to write variables to the file can be found below.

 ### Creating a cross-script variable on UNIX (macOS and Linux)